Travel.State.Gov > International Travel > Learn About Your Destination > Belgium International Travel Information

 LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Belgium.

-Travelers Who Require Accessibility Assistance: While in Belgium, individuals with disabilities may find accessibility and accommodation very different from in the United States.
+Travelers Who Require Accessibility Assistance: While in Belgium, individuals with disabilities may find accessibility and accommodation very different than in the United States.

 Women Travelers: See our travel tips for Women Travelers.

 High-quality medical facilities and services are widely available in Belgium.
 The large university hospitals can handle most medical problems.
-The Embassy's Consular Section maintains a list of English-speaking doctors.
 Equivalents for most, but not all, U.S. medications are available through local pharmacies with a prescription from a Belgian physician.
 The responsiveness of emergency services is also generally excellent.